SPKcoding/A3_Epoch_ESVP/README.md

 * (optional) Restricted vehicle´s access in safezones (only the owner(s) can enter the vehicle)
 * (optional) Restricted vehicle´s gear-access in safezones (only the owner(s) can access the vehicle´s inventory)
 * (optional) Protection for lifted vehicle´s
+	* If using this feature, there will be also a check for the owner, so stealing is not possible
 * (optional) Unlock teleported vehicles
 * (optional) Prevent spawning of antagonists (UAV, Sappers, Snakes, Cultists) in safezones
 * (optional) Prohibite chopping trees while in safezones